 After the apocalypse, what will survive?
 Sports?
 The great works of literature?
 Or Bart Simpson?
 In Anne Washburn’s 10-year-old but still extraordinarily timely Mr. Burns, A Post-Electric Play, the answer is firmly the latter.

-Set in the aftermath of an apparent nuclear disaster, Washburn’s play — receiving a highly enjoyable, occasionally thrilling environmental production via Hudson Valley Shakespeare Festival in Garrison, New York — considers The Simpsons as America’s single-greatest cultural export.
+Set in the aftermath of an apparent nuclear disaster, Washburn’s play — receiving a highly enjoyable, occasionally thrilling environmental production via Hudson Valley Shakespeare in Garrison, New York — considers The Simpsons as America’s single-greatest cultural export.
 The first act finds a group of survivors passing the time by recounting the eminently quotable season five episode “Cape Feare,” where the Simpson family is forced into the Witness Relocation Program after a newly paroled Sideshow Bob vows his revenge on Bart.

 In the second act, set seven years later, this campfire storytelling has morphed into live performance as troupes of ritualistic Simpsons reenactors spring up across the country, each with their own assortment of episodes.
 Quotes have become their own form of currency and the threat of violence looms large as rival companies attempt to steal each other’s scripts.